geo-systems/nikolayg.github.io/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 <figure>
   <img src="/images/blog/React useCallback and useMemo Hooks By Example/without-use-callback.png" alt="Without useCallback" >
   <figcaption>
-    For every re-render of the component, 2 new functions are created.
-    In this example, 5 state changes result in 10 new functions.
+    In this example, 5 state changes result in 10 new callback functions.
+    If these new functions are passed to the child components, they'll cause them to re-render unnecessarily.
   </figcaption>
 </figure>

-In other words, at every re-render we're creating 2 new functions, which is excessive.
+In other words, at every re-render we're creating 2 new callbacl functions, which is excessive.
-If we increment `c1`, why do we need to recreate the `increment2` function?
+If we increment `c1`, why do we need to recreate the `increment2` callback?
-This is not just about memory.
 What if we pass `increment2` as a property to a future child component?
 It will needlessly re-render on evey change of `c1`, because the function instance of `increment2` will also change.